joancruzz/holbertonschool-zero_day/0x01-emacs/README.md

 # 0x01.
 Emacs

 ## Learning Objectives
-1. What is Emacs
+1. What is Emacs?
-2. Who is Richard Stallman
+2. Who is Richard Stallman?
-3. How to open and save files
+3. How to open and save files.
-4. What is a buffer and how to switch from one to the other
+4. What is a buffer and how to switch from one to the other?
-5. How to use the mark and the point to set the region
+5. How to use the mark and the point to set the region.
-6. How to cut and paste lines and regions
+6. How to cut and paste lines and regions.
 7. How to search forward and backward8.
-8. How to invoke commands by name
+8. How to invoke commands by name.
-9. How to undo
+9. How to undo.
-10. How to cancel half-entered commands
+10. How to cancel half-entered commands.
-11. How to quit Emacs
+11. How to quit Emacs.

 ## Prerequisites
 ### Install Emacs